techdivision/import-docs/04.file-structure/02.category-import/docs.md

 ### CSV File Structure

-By default, the category import expects a CSV file with the following defaults
+By default, the Category Import expects a CSV file with the following defaults

 * UTF-8 encoding
 * Date format is n/d/y, g:i A